cafariza/HBFEM-model/README.md

 # HBFEMmodel
 Here you will find the MatLab Code to built the HBFEM model of the steel structure given in (Franco et al., 2022).
-You will obtained:
+You will obtain
 - Dynamic properties (eigen frequencies and mode shapes)
 - Top roof displacement from a time history analysis using Newmark